-In the ideal case (left chart), a trade arriving first would execute against all the liquidity until the order was complete or liquidity (shares available) became exhausted.
+In the ideal case (left chart), the first trade arriving would execute against all the liquidity until the order was complete or liquidity (shares available) became exhausted.
 The blue line rises in synch with the green line's decline, until 20,000 shares are traded.

-In the real world, things are not that simple - even though these charts show just 5 milliseconds (5/1000ths of a second) of time.
+In the real world (right chart), things are not that simple - even though these charts show just 5 milliseconds (5/1000ths of a second) of time.
 There is another variable to account for: namely order cancellations.
 The cumulative number of shares for sale at $17.38 that were canceled is shown by the red line.

 There is also a fourth variable - trade executions that belong to other traders, but we'll leave that out for now for simplicity sake.

 The chart on the right clearly shows that order cancellations happen far faster than trade executions (red line goes up faster than blue line).
-This is why our trader wasn't able to get the advertised liquidity - the orders simply disappeared faster than exchanges processed his buy order.
+This is why our trader wasn't able to get the advertised liquidity - those sell orders simply disappeared before the exchanges processed his buy order.

 In fact, more shares are canceled than executed - note the red line ends above the blue line.
 Also note how much of the activity takes places in about 2 milliseconds (09:47:56.571 to 09:47:56.573).

 Perhaps this is just an isolated case and the order cancellations happening a fraction of a second before the trader's order were just a coincidence?